brightsign/bs-node-serialport/README.md

 reboot
 ```

+#### Verifying TX and RX functionality

+The BrightSign's log output when enabled, is sent over the 3.5mm Serial Port by default.

+This example application can receive the player console either outputted through the 3.5mm or via telnet / ssh (see [Telnet and SSH](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/370673607/Telnet+and+SSH#Enabling-Telnet) for info on enabling either).
+The USB Serial Port will also log a message when it receives serial data -  for this application it will come from the 3.5mm console output or the Serial Port write command sending serial data over the 3.5mm port.

 See [Deploying Code Remotely](#deploy-code) for info on how to deploy the code.

 ### Enabling Console

-This is not necessary, though receiving console output over a serial cable or SSH connected to your PC gives insight into the application.
+This is not necessary, though receiving console output over a serial cable or Telnet / SSH connected to your PC gives insight into the application.
 Alternatively logs can be viewed in the DWS.
 You will need a serial cable and adapter for your computer, connected to the BrightSign's 3.5mm Serial Port.

 At the prompt, you can find the USB port by entering
 ```bash